-Best Waterproof Bib: Rivers West Camouflage Bib Review
+Rivers West Waterproof Bib

 Things we liked:

-- A good choice for those who want to combine a flexible outer layer with plenty of protection against the elements, making it suitable for cold weather fishing.
+- A good choice for those who want to combine a flexible outer layer with plenty of protection against the elements, making it suitable for cold-weather fishing.

 - Particularly good at keeping the cold out thanks to a combo of micro-fleece at the exterior and a Sherpa lining.

-- Although it’s a heavyweight knit, this fishing bib allows for ample flexibility with it’s ultra-soft fleece and elasticated waist.
+- Although it’s a heavyweight knit, this fishing bib allows for ample flexibility with its ultra-soft fleece and elasticated waist.

-- A revered suspender belt means you can transform these bibs to conventional fishing pants with ease, making these rain bibs a versatile addition to your heavy duty rain gear.
+- A revered suspender belt means you can transform these bibs to conventional fishing pants with ease, making these rain bibs a versatile addition to your heavy-duty rain gear.

 - Offer plenty of storage options, with zipper chest pockets within easy reach, along with spacious cargo pockets for carrying larger items.